refugies-info/karfur/standards/server/architecture.md

 - ✅ Every function should be used on workflow only

-TO DO

-# libs

-# schema

-# Connector
+# Libs

 ## Responsibility

-A connector is the link between the app and :

-- a technical provider like Stripe, Paypal, Sendgrid
-- partner provider like Otakeys, pragmatik
-- the database
+> A lib is a singleton with the intelligence to do non business related stuff.

 ## Collaborators

-- **Modules** are the only ones that can import connectors to contact external services.
+- any file can import `libs/\*``

 ## Checks

+- ✅ Can be used by any other project without modification
+- ✅ Fully tested

+# Schemas

+## Responsibility

+> Schema are use to declare mongodb collections.
+There is one schema per collection.

+## Checks

+- ✅ Fully typed

+# Connectors

+## Responsibility

+> A connector is the link between the app and a technical provider like Sendgrid

+## Collaborators

+- **Modules** and **Worflows** can import connectors to contact external services.

+## Checks

 - ✅ No business logic
 - ✅ Functions are typed
-- ✅ Connector type should live only in connector folder or endPoint entry
 - ✅ Fully unit tested
-- ✅ Fully mocked